-Physicians and dentists who are responsible for a patient's care, treatment, and services via telemedicine link are credentialed and privileged to do so at the Hospitals (the site where the patient is located at the time the service is provided) through one of the following mechanisms:
+Physicians and dentists who are responsible for a patient's care, treatment, and services via telemedicine link are credentialed and privileged to do so at the Hospital (the site where the patient is located at the time the service is provided) through one of the following mechanisms:

 - a.
-The Hospitals may fully privilege and credential the practitioner according to the procedures set forth in Articles VII and VIII of these Bylaws and the Credentialing Manual; or - b.
-The practitioner may be privileged at the Hospitals using credentialing information from the distant site if the distant site is accredited by a CMS approved national accreditation body, and the practitioner holds a license issued or recognized by the Medical Licensing Board; or - c.
-The Hospitals may use the credentialing and privileging decision from the distant site to make a final privileging decision if all the following requirements are met through its written agreement with the distant site: - (1) The distant site is an accredited Medicare-participating hospital or telemedicine entity furnishing the contracted telemedicine services in a manner that permits the Hospitals to comply with all applicable Medicare conditions of participation;
+The Hospital may fully privilege and credential the practitioner according to the procedures set forth in Articles VI and VII of these Bylaws and the Credentialing Manual; or - b.
+The practitioner may be privileged at the Hospital using credentialing information from the distant site if the distant site is accredited by a CMS approved national accreditation body, and the practitioner holds a license issued or recognized by the Kentucky Board of Medical Licensure; or

-- (2) The practitioner is privileged at the distant site for those services to be provided at the Hospitals, and the distant site provides a current list of the practitioner's privileges; - (3) The practitioner holds a license issued or recognized by the Indiana Medical Licensing Board; and - (4) The Hospitals have evidence of an internal review of the practitioner's performance of these privileges and send to the distant site such performance information for use in the periodic appraisal of the practitioner.
-At a minimum, this information includes all adverse events that result from the telemedicine services provided and all complaints about the distant site practitioner from patients, practitioners or staff at the Hospitals.
+- c.
+The Hospital may use the credentialing and privileging decision from the distant site to make a final privileging decision if all the following requirements are met through its written agreement with the distant site: - (1) The distant site is an accredited Medicare-participating hospital or telemedicine entity furnishing the contracted telemedicine services in a manner that permits the Hospital to comply with all applicable Medicare Conditions of Participation; - (2) The practitioner is privileged at the distant site for those services to be provided at the Hospital, and the distant site provides a current list of the practitioner's privileges; - (3) The practitioner holds a license issued or recognized by the Kentucky Board of Medical Licensure; and - (4) The Hospital has evidence of an internal review of the practitioner's performance of these privileges and sends to the distant site such performance information for use in the periodic appraisal of the practitioner.
+At a minimum, this information includes all adverse events that result from the telemedicine services provided and all complaints about the distant site practitioner from patients, practitioners or staff at the Hospital.

-If the Hospitals have a pressing clinical need and a practitioner can supply that service through a telemedicine link, the Hospitals can evaluate the use of temporary privileges under Section VIII.F. above for this clinical situation.
+If the Hospital has a pressing clinical need and a practitioner can supply that service through a telemedicine link, the Hospital can evaluate the use of temporary privileges under Section VII.F. above for this clinical situation.